Zaslat/docker-build/README.md

-  -h, --help            show this help message and exit --version             show program's version number and exit --dist-dir DIST_DIR   Docker directory which contains build artifacts --out-dir OUT_DIR     Output directory into which copy build artifacts, relative to current working directory (or --workdir if set), defaults to --dist-dir
+  -h, --help            show this help message and exit --version             show program's version number and exit --dist-dir DIST_DIR   Docker directory which contains build artifacts --out-dir OUT_DIR     Output directory into which copy build artifacts,
-  --workdir WORKDIR     working directory where to execute scripts --dockerfile DOCKERFILE
+                        relative to current working directory (or --workdir if set), defaults to --dist-dir --workdir WORKDIR     working directory where to execute scripts --image-name IMAGE_NAME_PREFIX
+                        prefix used for image name ([a-zA-Z0-9-./] characters allowed).
+Defaults to current working directory (or --workdir if set).
+  --num-cached-images NUM_CACHED_IMAGES
+                        number of the most recent images to keep in cache (defaults to 5)
+  --no-pull             disables automatic pull of Docker base image --dockerfile DOCKERFILE
                         path to the Dockerfile relative to current working directory (or --workdir if set) --docker-context DOCKER_CONTEXT
-                        context of docker build command relative to current working directory (or --workdir if set) --docker DOCKER_ARGS  any argument passed to docker calls, e.g. --docker="--host=127.0.0.1" --docker-build DOCKER_BUILD_ARGS
+                        context of docker build command relative to current working directory (or --workdir if set) --docker DOCKER_ARGS  any argument passed to docker calls, e.g. --docker="-- host=127.0.0.1"
+  --docker-build DOCKER_BUILD_ARGS
-                        any argument passed to docker build call, e.g. --docker-build="--no-cache" --docker-run DOCKER_RUN_ARGS
+                        any argument passed to docker build call, e.g.
+                        --docker-build="--no-cache"
+  --docker-run DOCKER_RUN_ARGS
-                        any argument passed to docker run call, e.g. --docker-run="--rm" --docker-cp DOCKER_CP_ARGS
+                        any argument passed to docker run call, e.g. --docker- run="--rm"
+  --docker-cp DOCKER_CP_ARGS
-                        any argument passed to docker cp call, e.g. --docker-cp="--archive"
+                        any argument passed to docker cp call, e.g. --docker- cp="--archive"
 ```

 ## License